 Staff Mental Health Counselor

-Artice Carter is a licensed clinical social worker and serves as a Mental Health Counselor in the department of Student Health and Counseling Services.
+Artice Carter is a licensed clinical social worker and serves as a Mental Health Counselor in the Department of Student Health and Counseling Services.
 She earned her M.S.W. in Social Work and B.P.S. in Nonprofit Development and Administration, both from the University of Memphis (Go Tigers!).
 She has a combined 6 years of experience working in community mental health, hospital, and university settings.
-She is certified in Prolonged Exposure Therapy for trauma treatment with additional clinical interests of faith-based counseling and crisis intervention.
-She truly enjoys her work with students as they navigate the complex demands of life and attaining mental wellness, alongside their academic pursuits.
+She is certified in Prolonged Exposure Therapy for trauma treatment with additional clinical interests in faith-based counseling and crisis intervention.
+She truly enjoys her work with students as they navigate the complex demands of life and attain mental wellness, alongside their academic pursuits.

 David Deason, PhD., HSP

 Dr. Deason is one of the staff psychologists at the University of Memphis Counseling Center.
 Dr. Deason earned his B.S. in psychology from the University of Alabama and his M.S. and Ph.D. in counseling psychology from the University of Southern Mississippi.
 Dr. Deason has experience in residential treatment, private practice, teaching, and counseling in a university setting.
 His specialties include assessment, ADHD, personality disorders, suicide prevention, trauma and anxiety disorders.
 Dr. Deason provides counseling to students, supervises doctoral interns, and provides outreach to the university community.